syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ### Axis animation

-The axis animation can be enabled using the `enableAxisAnimation` property of the chart.
+The axis animation can be enabled using the [`enableAxisAnimation`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableAxisAnimation.html) property of the chart.
 It defaults to `false` and this is applicable for all the primary and secondary axis in the chart.

-On setting the `enableAxisAnimation` property to true, the axis elements like grid lines, tick lines, and labels will be animated when the axis range is changed dynamically.
+On setting the [`enableAxisAnimation`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableAxisAnimation.html)property to true, the axis elements like grid lines, tick lines, and labels will be animated when the axis range is changed dynamically.
 Axis visible range will be changed while zooming, panning, or while updating the data points.

-{% highlight dart %}
+{% highlight dart hl_lines="4" %}

     Widget build(BuildContext context) {
         return Container(